 - Quiet so far in the new year - apart from Kevin Donnelly who has contributed a few bits to News Limited rags....which I don't read unless I fly somewhere.
 But Kelsey Munro has written a thoughtful piece in the SMH (Jan 7) on Gonski possibilities for 2017.

 We'll include links from time to time.
-We recommend that you keep in touch with Save Our Schools.
+Do keep in touch with Save Our Schools.
 Trevor Cobbold's research is compelling and his site has excellent links to other sites.